aleph2c/miros/docs/_sources/recipes.rst.txt

 There is also an online version of the tool, which is called `umletino`_.

 It is easy to use and it has a lot of youtube training videos.
-It doesn't provide the zooming features asked for by the original Harel paper, but this could be implemented using HTML/SVG.
+It doesn't provide the zooming features asked for by the original Harel paper (1987), but this could be implemented using HTML/SVG if you have a lot of spare time.

+If you want to drop an ASCII art picture into your code (which you will see in the examples) you can use the `drawit`_ vim plugin, or something like it for your text editor.
+If you don't know how to do it yet, look up vertical editing, this is required if you are going to sketch in meaningful pictures.

 .. _recipes-drawing-a-sequence-diagram: